 So, bottom’s up while the temps are down!
-Here are some of the best spots to sip hot chocolate in Westchester.
+Here are some of the sweetest spots to sip hot chocolate in Westchester.
 And, maybe have that apple on the side, just to be safe.

 2 Station Plaza, Bronxville; 914.600.8139

-Probably the furthest thing from Swiss Miss (no disrespect), this indulgent mugga requires minimal sugar because of rich European chocolate that is crumbled up and carefully hand-blended with hot water.
+Probably the furthest thing from Swiss Miss (no disrespect), this indulgent mug requires minimal sugar because of rich European chocolate that is crumbled up and carefully hand-blended with hot water.
 According to owner Charu Rana, the process creates a distinct, rich aroma that the whole shop can smell!
-And, the drink looks pretty, too, topped with steamed milk, latte art, and whipped cream.
+And, the drink looks pretty, too, since it’s topped with steamed milk, latte art, and whipped cream.

 2107A Boston Post Rd, Larchmont; 914.834.6464

-At this quaint, locally renowned confectionary, the hot chocolate is more like a thin pudding than a drink, but still goes down easy.
+At this quaint, locally renowned confectionery, the hot chocolate is more like a thin pudding than a drink, but still goes down easy.
 This decadent potion flows from a hunk of superior Belgian dark chocolate that is blended simply with whole milk.
 Served in a four-ounce espresso cup — just the right amount, but you’ll still leave wanting more — it can be topped with a homemade marshmallow or unsweetened whipped cream.
-The Cocoa Chocolate Shop is only taking pre-orders for curbside pickup via email email@example.com.

 181 N Main St, Port Chester; 914.937.9489

-The hot chocolate at this always bustling, popular Port Chester bakery is born from a whopping 10-pound bar of semi-sweet American chocolate that is melted into a thick, luscious dark lava.
+The hot chocolate at this always bustling Port Chester bakery is born from a whopping 10-pound bar of semi-sweet American chocolate that is melted into a thick, lusciously dark lava.
 It’s swirled with milk, cinnamon sticks, and vanilla, and left to simmer slowly in a heavy pot for several hours.
-It’s stirred gently and it’s stirred often.
+It’s stirred gently and often.